SunFengGhfigh/Fog/README.md

 # Fog
-og is a java-baesd framework for deep learning (Java-1.8).
+Fog is a java-baesd framework for deep learning (Java-1.8).
 It was done by Feng Sun and Yuyan Wang.

 ## Some questions about Fog.
 ### 1.Why do many loops in the code?